awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 When the hierarchical keyring receives an OnDecrypt request, it MUST calculate the cache entry identifier as the first 32 bytes of the SHA-512 hash of the following byte strings, in the order listed:

+- MUST be the length of the branch key id in its uint8 interpretation
+- MUST be the UTF8 encoded branch-key-id
+- MUST be a single null byte `0x00`
+- MUST be the UTF8 encoded branch-key-version

 | Field                   | Length (bytes) | Interpreted as |
 | ----------------------- | -------------- | -------------- |